matatk/nu-tracker/README.md

 Nu Tracker
 ==========

-Here are the beginnings of a CLI tool to help W3C Working Groups (WGs) and Task Forces (TFs) track issues logged in GitHub—particularly [GHURLBot-created actions](https://w3c.github.io/GHURLBot/manual.html#create-action) and horizontal review requests—across all of your WG's and TFs' repositories.
+Here are the beginnings of a CLI tool to help W3C Groups and Task Forces (TFs) track issues logged in GitHub—particularly [GHURLBot-created actions](https://w3c.github.io/GHURLBot/manual.html#create-action) and horizontal review requests—across all of your WG's and TFs' repositories.

 **Warning:** This is in the early days of development.
 As such, it's subject to change.